Dian Farmer Learning To Grow Our Own Food

 • Twitter

+Let’s talk about growing Brussels Sprouts today.
 Brussels sprouts are a nutritious and delicious addition to any vegetable garden.
 This cool-season crop requires some care and attention, but the effort is well worth it when you harvest your own homegrown Brussels sprouts.

-Growing your own Brussels sprouts is a great way to ensure that you’re eating fresh, organic produce, and it’s also a fun and rewarding hobby.
-Today, we’ll take you through the steps of how to grow Brussels sprouts from seed to harvest and storing.
+Growing your own Brussels sprouts is a great way to know that you’re eating fresh, organic produce, and it’s also a fun and rewarding hobby.

 How to Grow Brussels Sprouts